tylerjwoodfin/voicegpt/README.md

 ### pre-launch personality configuration
 - Modify `PERSONALITY.md`.
 Each statement should be kept on one line.

+## adding custom commands
+- by default, VoiceGPT will send all user input to ChatGPT.
+However, the `parse()` function can run any other code as needed based on user input.

+- To avoid incompatibilities and runtime errors, `parse()` will not run unless `voicegpt` -> `parse_enabled` is set to True in Cabinet... or simply remove this check; you're editing the code as it is, anyway.
+- `cabinet -p voicegpt parse_enabled true`
+- modify `parse()` as needed

 ## warnings
 - `gtts` is used, which interfaces with Google to convert speech to text.